Make Better Decisions with Search Analytics

 - Install the Community Management Package for Communities with Chatter (if not installed yet).

-- View and edit search reports in the Community Search Dashboard.
+- View and edit search reports in the site's Search Dashboard.

-- Use the reports to create synonym groups.
+- Use search reports to create synonym groups.

-- Use the reports to improve articles and discussions.
+- Use search reports to improve articles and discussions.

-View Search Activity Reports in the Community Management Workspace
+View Search Activity in the Community Search Dashboard

-Every community is different—each one’s particular flavor depends on who is in it and what they’re interested in.
-You want to make sure your community is stocked with content that meets your members’ needs.
+Every site is different—each one’s particular flavor depends on who is in it and what they’re interested in.
+You want to make sure your site is stocked with content that meets your members’ needs.
 Fortunately, you don’t need special powers to find out what’s on people’s minds.
-With the Community Search Dashboard, you can see exactly what your community members are looking for.
+With the Community Search Dashboard, you can see exactly what your members are looking for.